chizzle877/JLimelight/README.md

 # JLimelight
 A Java library that wraps the Limelight API.
+This library was intended to be an easy replacement to the NetworkTables API.

 ## Table Of Contents
 - [JLimelight](#jlimelight)